 Hillingdon is the Administering Authority for the Fund.
 Pensions and entitlement to benefits are fully protected in law.
 Membership of the Scheme is open to all employees of the Council including school employees with the exception of teachers (who have their own pension scheme).
 Other employers are admitted to the Pension Fund and depending on their status; their employees may also be able to participate in the LGPS.
 Employee contributions are determined by central government and are between 5.5% and 12.5% of pensionable pay.
-Employer rates are set by the Fund actuary every 3 years following a valuation of the assets and liabilities of the Fund, with the next valuation due to take place as at 31 March 2019.
+Employer rates are set by the Fund actuary every 3 years following a valuation of the assets and liabilities of the Fund, with the latest valuation on 31 March 2019.